Powered by SchoolDash

 Environment: Excellent.
 Air pollution and traffic accidents are very low, while crime is roughly average.

-Attainment: Above average.
-Attainment at the ages of 16 and 18 are both above average.
+Attainment: About average.
+Attainment at the ages of 16 and 18 are both about average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

-Attendance: About average.
-Pupil absence rates are quite low and the incidence of persistent absence is roughly average.
+Attendance: Below average.
+Pupil absence rates and the incidence of persistent absence are both quite high.

-Progress: About average.
-Up to age 16 it is about average, while at ages 16-18 it is below average.
+Progress: Below average.
+Progress up to the ages of 16 and 18 are both below average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Provision for special educational needs